arikkert/ansible-role_nrpe_check_podman/README.md

 ----------------

 the 2 vars containers and pods are optional and can be defined as host_vars.
-Note that the role is only useful as at least one of these vars is defined.
+Note that the role is only useful if at least one of these vars is defined.
 Else there will be nothing to check.

     - hosts: podman01